Squadrons Single Player Preview Impressions

 Image Credit: EA

 Overall, this game is not meant to be a single player experience.
 Much like Battlefront 2, the game features a single player mode to get you into the game’s mechanics and offer dynamic experiences.
 You will play most of Squadrons against others on multiplayer.
 That’s going to be the bulk of the game.
 If that doesn’t interest you, then don’t expect the campaign to fulfill you for too long.
 My guess is we’re looking at a 10-12 hour single player mode.
 That’s not terrible for a $40 game but still might not warrant a non-multiplayer gamer to make this purchase.
-We’ll get to play this game soon when it releases October 2.
+We’ll get to play with Star Wars Squadrons Customization soon when it releases October 2.

 All in all, I’m stoked about this one and I’m curious if you are too.
 If you’re excited, then share your Squadrons single player preview impressions with us in the comments!
 Thanks for reading Comic Years for all things gaming, comics, and pop culture.